 Duke University provides students, faculty, and staff with free and discounted software that is useful to academic work.
 In addition to the complete Microsoft Office software suite (including Word, Excel, and Power Point), Duke students have access to RefWorks and EndNote, two popular tools for managing bibliographies and citations.
 Learn more about software available through Duke at OIT’s software licensing page.

 Duke’s ePrint system allows students to print from their own computer or other device to any campus printing station.
 Download and install the ePrint client software to your computer, or search your mobile device’s app store for the Pharos App to connect to Duke’s printers.
-Learn more about ePrint, see instructions for installing ePrint on your computer, or learn more about mobile printing (including printing via email).
+Learn more about ePrint, see instructions for installing ePrint on your Mac computer, or installing eprint on your Windows computer, learn more about mobile printing (including printing via email).

 You can use this program to print to any of Duke’s on-campus printers, which are located at the Bryan Center, the campus libraries, and most academic buildings.
 The Divinity School has three print stations: one in the Student Lounge area of the Gray Building, one inside the Divinity Library, and one just outside the Divinity Library’s main entrance (next to our lockers).